5FB5/gd-achievements/README.md

 ## Q: I've added it in my project, but I can't use "showAchievement" command.
 **A:** Check that "ui_achievements_main.tscn" scene, that you add in your game level, have an "achievement_manager.gd" script and load it if it doesn't.
 Repeat it with "ui_achievements_notification.tscn" scene and add "achievement_data.gd" script.

-## Q: I have "ERROR: Cannot load source code from file 'res://achievements/scripts/achievement_manager.gd'".
+## Q: I have "ERROR: Cannot load source code from file 'res://../achievements/scripts/achievement_manager.gd'".
 How to fix it?
-**A:** This is the error directly from "ui_achievement_main.tscn" scene 'cause it attempts to read script from default address (if you place addon in custom destination).

-Open "../achievement/resources/game_ui/ui_achievement_main.tscn" and add "achievement_manager.gd" in it.
+**A:** Open "../achievement/resources/game_ui/ui_achievement_main.tscn" and add "achievement_manager.gd" in it.

 # I'll accept all problems and suggestions that you write in the repository on GitHub on "Issues" section